 Dean assists Dr. Marla Barnett in breeding wheat for the Central Plains.
 He targets the accumulation and analysis of data for yield and disease resistance.
 Prior to joining the team, Dean assisted the late Dr. Jim Wilson of Trio Research.

-James assists Dr. Blake Cooper with breeding wheat for the Northern Plains region.
-He facilitates trial creation, planting and management.
+James assists Hayley Butler in the quality lab.
+He is involved in many of the testing aspects of the quality lab, including milling, farinograph and extensograph.
+Previously James assisted Dr. Blake Cooper in the breeding program for the Northern Plains region.
 Prior to joining the team, James was assistant cucurbit pre-breeder with Harris Moran and, more recently, breeding assistant for sugar beets with Syngenta Seeds.

 Jack has been with LCS since 2012, starting as part-time help at our Fort Collins, Colorado headquarters.
 He now works full-time helping manage seed purification and quality.
 Jack has a Bachelor of Science in fisheries from Colorado State University and lab experience in the CSU Insectary.